7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Cleaning any of these items can lead to blocked drains or damaged sewer pipelines inside your home’s plumbing system, which will result in an expense that is unimaginable to you.
+- Cleaning any of these items can result in blockages in drains or damaged pipelines within your home’s plumbing system.
+This can result in an unimaginable cost to you.

-- Adelaide Blocked Drains Plumber offers unblocking blocked drains Drain clearing CCTV drain inspection and pipe relining services.
+- Adelaide Blocked Drains Plumber offers unblocking blocked drains drainage clearing, CCTV drain inspection, and pipe relining.

 1. Baby wipes